Watch this space for any upcoming events!

 Heat pumps are a critical part of the net-zero carbon future.
 As well as playing a role for individual homes, they are also an important option for heat networks – but how exactly do they work?
 What are the benefits?
 And are they really an option for high rise blocks?

-Join Kensa and SE² – a consultancy that helps communities and organisations take practical action on climate change – to find out the environmental and cost-effective benefits of ground source heat pumps on a large scale.
-We’ll be presenting with a particular focus on heat pump projects in London and South East England.
+Kensa joined SE² – a consultancy that helps communities and organisations take practical action on climate change – to talk about the environmental and cost-effective benefits of ground source heat pumps on a large scale.

 Tackling carbon & fuel poverty with ground source heat pumps

-Kensa’s Director of Low Carbon Partnerships, Ieman Barmaki will give an insightful presentation on ground source heat pumps and Shared Ground Loop Arrays.
+Kensa’s Director of Low Carbon Partnerships, Ieman Barmaki gave an insightful presentation on ground source heat pumps and Shared Ground Loop Arrays.
 This system, which is Kensa’s low-carbon alternative to traditional district heating, designs out the typical issues of centralised systems, which can be energy-wasting and expensive.
-Ieman will explain the practicalities of the Shared Ground Loop Array systems: how they can dramatically reduce carbon emissions, tackle the huge issue of fuel poverty and tap into a variety of heat sources such as mine water and lakes.
+Ieman explained the practicalities of the Shared Ground Loop Array systems: how they can dramatically reduce carbon emissions, tackle the huge issue of fuel poverty and tap into a variety of heat sources such as mine water and lakes.

 A tried-&-tested technology: heat pump case studies

-This online event will also branch off into insightful workshops.
-You’ll see just how the business case stacks up for ground source heating, including the long-term carbon savings and extremely high efficiencies of Kensa’s innovative shared ground loop system.
-Most importantly, you’ll find out how these systems can be implemented on a large scale – helping to tackle fuel poverty and preventing the ‘heat or eat’ ultimatum faced by many.
-Hear all about the lessons learnt from local authorities who have already decided to invest.
+We explored how the business case stacks up for ground source heating, including the long-term carbon savings and extremely high efficiencies of Kensa’s innovative shared ground loop system.
+Most importantly, we talked about how these systems can be implemented on a large scale – helping to tackle fuel poverty and preventing the ‘heat or eat’ ultimatum faced by many.
+We also heard about the lessons learnt from local authorities who have already decided to invest.

 10:00 – Kensa’s Ieman Barmaki will teach you all about how heat pumps work and their positive impact on the environment, local authorities and householders